emanderson811/computers-reading-cookbooks/_posts/2024-06-07-corpus-development.md

 Dataset was pulled from Alma using the “Iowa Cookbook Collection” designator in the catalog record

-An original list of 1405 was cleaned for duplicates and any records not fitting the above criteria were removed creating a subset of “Iowa Community Cookbooks” numbering =
+An original list of 1405 was cleaned for duplicates, and any records not fitting the above criteria were removed creating a subset of “Iowa Community Cookbooks” numbering = 982

 ## Choosing the First 200
 For Phase 1, a random selection of 200 books was selected from the Iowa Community Cookbooks list using the following steps: